- The Washington Times - Wednesday, December 24, 2025

 A third option is a “joint blockade campaign” that would cordon off the island in seeking to force a capitulation to Beijing.

-Last, the Pentagon warned that China is preparing for a “joint island landing campaign” that would see thousands of troops and tanks assault Taiwan from ships.
+Last, the Pentagon warned that China is preparing for a “joint island landing campaign” with thousands of troops and tanks from ships assaulting Taiwan.

 “During the past year, the PLA conducted operations that exercised essential components of these options, including exercises that focused on blockading key ports, striking sea and land targets, and countering potential U.S. military involvement in a conflict,” the report said.

-On China’s spending on military forces, the report said a broad consensus among analysts is that its announced annual spending of $231 billion is under-reported by as much as 63%.
-Actual military spending on the PLA is estimated to be between $304 billion and $377 billion, the report said.
+Regarding China’s spending on military forces, the report stated that a broad consensus among analysts is that its announced annual spending of $231 billion is underreported by as much as 63%.
+Actual military spending on the PLA is estimated at $304 billion to $377 billion, the report said.

 Retired Navy Capt.
 Jim Fanell, a former Pacific fleet intelligence director, said the report to Congress “makes it clear that the Trump administration does not seek to ‘strangle, dominate, or humiliate’ the People’s Republic of China.”

-“As such many changes to this year’s report have been included to adhere to that presidential direction,” he said, noting an effort to promote military-to-military engagement with China that critics say has not produce positive results.
+“As such, many changes to this year’s report have been included to adhere to that presidential direction,” he said, noting an effort to promote military-to-military engagement with China that critics say has not produced positive results.

 • Bill Gertz can be reached at bgertz@washingtontimes.com.